zenhack/mule/doc/crash-course.md

 This is occasionally a useful feature on its own, but is most useful when combined with macros (which we've not yet discussed, and aren't actually implemented yet at the time of writing).

+Legal values for the embed path are the same as for import, except that only the relative version (starting with `./`) is allowed.